btwiuse/subsh/README.md

 ...
 ```

-Thanks to esbuild, it can execute snippets written in ts/mjs/js, and load dependencies from url like deno.
+Thanks to esbuild and vm2, it can execute snippets written in ts/mjs/js, and load dependencies from urls like what deno does.

 It's still under active development, so expect breaking changes.